GriefPrevention/GriefPrevention-Legacy-Docs/index.md

 ## What is GriefPrevention Legacy?

+GriefPrevention Legacy is the "friendly" name of GriefPrevention version 16.
+GriefPrevention version 16 will still continue to receive primary support until GriefPrevention v20 is released.

-GriefPrevention Legacy is a branch of GriefPrevention which will continue to faithfully preserve the old implementation of GriefPrevention's features, maintaining compatibility with older servers and older addons.
+Newer versions of GriefPrevention will be undergoing major changes which will break compatibility with older addons, and will likely require action from server administrators for refactored features.
+GriefPrevention Legacy exists for administrators who do not wish to "upgrade" to these newer versions of GriefPrevention due to these breaking changes; GriefPrevention Legacy will continue to faithfully preserve the old implementation of GriefPrevention's features, maintaining compatibility with older servers and older addons.
-In other words, it will eventually become the "older," but still supported, version of GriefPrevention, while newer major versions are actively developed.

-GriefPrevention Legacy includes all versions of GriefPrevention v16 and lower.

-GriefPrevention Legacy will still receive primary support until GriefPrevention v20 is released.

 ## Getting Started